asmasonomics/asmasonomics.github.io/courses/2023-11-10_Genomics3_Workshop4_RNAseq.markdown

 R
 ```

 Within R, you can run the following lines one by one, or copy and paste in one go.
 If any package installations ask for updates, you can skip.
-Wilst these are installing, read the [introductory material](#introduction-to-the-material-and-researc-question-in-this-workshop) for the workshop.
+Whilst these are installing, read the [introductory material](#introduction-to-the-material-and-researc-question-in-this-workshop) for the workshop.

 ```R